markotesic/markotesic.github.io/content/project/2020_black_rock/index.md

 ---
 title: '(Causal) Bayesian modeling of investment factors and Environmental, Social and Governance (ESG) criteria'
-summary: As part of the BlackRock's Factor Based Strategies Group I worked on understanding how some ESG criteria such as carbon emissions can impact return on investment.
+summary: As part of the BlackRock's Factor Based Strategies Group I worked on understanding how some ESG criteria such as carbon emissions can impact return on equity.

 # Optional external URL for project (replaces project detail page).
 external_link: ''